marciamoss/liri-node-app/README.md

   That will install all the packages required to run the app.

 * To search the spotify do the following:
- Type command - node liri.js spotify-this song name.
- For eg: i want to search for a song called whatever it takes by imagine dragons.
+ In gitbash window type command - **node liri.js spotify-this song name** For eg: i want to search for a song called whatever it takes by imagine dragons.
  So i type, node liri.js spotify-this whatever it takes.
  This command would show all the songs with the same title by various artists.
 Currently it is limited to 5.